stella0316/Search_Engine-Hadoop-Spark-/README.md

 # Search_Engine
-# Create search engine to create structured queries for a subset of NYC Open Dat# a website
+# Create search engine to create structured queries for a subset of NYC Open Data website